COPS (animated TV series): Minor characters

-Volume 2
+Episodes

 C.O.P.S. for Kids

-At the end of each episode of C.O.P.S., a special Public service announcement (PSA) segment known as C.O.P.S. for Kids is shown either in animated form featuring the C.O.P.S. and CROOKS or in live action form with real-life police officers giving kids information about safety issues.
+At the end of each episode of C.O.P.S., a special public service announcement (PSA) segment known as C.O.P.S. for Kids is shown either in animated form featuring the C.O.P.S. and CROOKS or in live action form with real-life police officers giving kids information about safety issues.
 These included staying away from drugs, gangs, how to be safe at home and on the street, and how to help in preventing crime.
 Each and every C.O.P.S. for Kids segment was made with the blessing and assistance of organizations like DARE, the National Crime Prevention Council and the California Highway Patrol.
 These segments were omitted from some international broadcasts of the show.

 Broadcast

-C.O.P.S. was released into syndication in 1988.
+C.O.P.S. was broadcast in syndication from 1988 to 1990.
+On November 21 and 28, 1989, Record Breakers pre-empted the series.
 The program was re-titled Cyber C.O.P.S. and re-run on CBS from March 27 to September 4, 1993.
 It was re-run again on the USA Network from January 2 to March 9, 1995, under its original title.